 Membership of the Commission

-The membership of the Commission shall consist of at least seven students: the Executive Commissioner who shall serve as Chair and vote only to break ties, three Student Senators approved by the Senate, and at least three at large members appointed by the Executive Commissioner and approved by the Senate.
+The membership of the Commission shall consist of at least seven students: the Executive Commissioner who shall serve as Chair and vote only as allowed in Robert’s Rules of Order, three Student Senators approved by the Senate, and at least three (3) at large members appointed by the Executive Commissioner and approved by the Student Senate.

 Applications for at large members shall be announced over the Student ANNOUNCEment Listserv during the first two weeks of the academic year and as necessary.

-Upon Senate vacancies, the Senate will elect new Senate representatives.
-At large members will be appointed by the Executive Commissioner and approved by the Senate.
+Upon Student Senate vacancies, the Student Senate will elect new Student Senate representatives.
+At large members will be appointed by the Executive Commissioner and approved by the Student Senate.

 Duties of the Commission